-Coconut oil may leave your tub quite slippery!
-Be careful when getting out.
+Caution: Coconut oil can make the bathtub slippery!
+Be careful getting out.

-- Purchase your salt.
-Dead sea salt has many benefits for eczema.
+Purchase your salt.
+Dead Sea has many benefits for eczema.
 You can also use Epsom salt.

 - Prepare a warm tub.